laymonk/kubernetes-lxd/README.md

 ### Using docker and kubernetes on zfs backed host systems

-If your host system is backed by ZFS storage (e.g. an option for Proxmox), some adaption need to be made.
+If your host system is backed by ZFS storage (e.g. lxd, or as an option for Proxmox), some adaption need to be made.
 ZFS currently lacks full namespace support an thus a dataset cannot be reached into a LXC container retaining full control over the child datasets.
-The easiest solution is to create two volumes for `/var/lib/docker` and `/var/lib/kubelet` and format these ext4.
+The easiest solution is to create two volumes for `/var/lib/docker` and `/var/lib/kubelet` and format these as a non-zfs filesystem (eg, ext4, btrfs).

+On lxd, filesystem type ext4 means using the directory type of pool.
+Btrfs or LVM have [much better support and performance in lxd](https://lxd.readthedocs.io/en/stable-4.0/storage/#storage-backends-and-supported-functions)

+#### If using Proxmox

     zfs create -V 50G mypool/my-dockervol
     zfs create -V 5G mypool/my-kubeletvol